realm/unity-examples/tutorials/persistance-comparison-series/Sqlite/sqlite.md

 "INSERT OR REPLACE INTO HitCountTableSimple (id, hits) VALUES (0, " + hitCount + ")"
 ```

 Let's decypher this one too: `INSERT OR REPLACE INTO` adds a new variable to a table or updates it, if it already exists.
-Next it the table name that we want to insert into, `HitCountTableSimple`.
-This is followed by a tuple of columns (using their key) that we would like to change, `(id, hits)`.
+Next is the table name that we want to insert into, `HitCountTableSimple`.
+This is followed by a tuple of columns that we would like to change, `(id, hits)`.
 The statement `VALUES (0, " + hitCount + ")` then defines values that should be inserted, also as a tuple.
 In this case we just choose `0` for the key and use whatever the current `hitCount` is as the value.

 Opposed to creating the table we execute this command calling `ExecuteNonQuery()` (11) on it.